OlgaCarvalho/first_personal_website/_posts/2021-07-06-setup-your-personal-website.md

 title: "Setup Your Personal Website on GitHub Pages"
 date: 2021-07-06
 ---
-In this post I will show you how I created and hosted a personal website on GitHub Pages using Jekyll.
+In this post I will show you how I created this personal website on GitHub Pages using Jekyll.

 ## What is GitHub Pages and Jekyll?